 This varies from situation to situation.
 For example, the Civil Rights Act of 1964 offers protection for those who serve as witnesses, contact the media, refuse to perform illegal assignments, or other related matters.
 Whether or not your allegations ultimately have merit, you are still afforded protection.
 Since you likely will not know exactly what is considered protected activity, don't take chances in these situations.
-Instead, contact the law firm of Mann Elias and have a whistleblower attorney Los Angeles respects handling your case.

 What if My Employer Doesn't Know of My Protected Activity?

 While this could work against you, most courts will assume your employer had some knowledge of what was taking place.
 To ensure your employer will know of your actions, you can make your intentions clear by coming forward rather than staying anonymous.
 However, if you do stay anonymous, this will not be held against you by most courts.
 Should an employer try to take retaliatory actions against you upon finding out you are a whistleblower, never hesitate to refer to us, at Mann & Elias.

 These can run the gamut from demotions, failure to be promoted, and not being allowed to work overtime to being fired from your job.
 Generally, these actions must in some way impact you financially.
 If you can prove such actions took place against you, a court may rule in your favor and provide a remedy for your damages.

 If your employer has not fired you but is making life on the job quite difficult, you may be able to win your case.
 However, to do so, you will need to have specific evidence of your employer's actions against you, such as harassment, discrimination, or other actions that create a hostile work environment.

 How Do I Prove My Case?